 Drennen’s parents have focused their grief into action and prevention.
-They have formed Drennen’s Dreams Foundation, a charity focused on raising water safety awareness, with a special focus on lifeguard training.
+They have formed Drennen’s Dreams Foundation, another charity focused on keeping swimmers safe by raising water safety awareness, with a special focus on lifeguard training.
 Bill shares the story of Drennen’s death to educate lifeguards and to warn them of the dangers of complacency.
 A video on the foundation website shows a clip of Drennen swimming in a race, easily winning his heat.
 Drennen was a fast swimmer.
 He was an All-Star qualifier.
 If he could drown so suddenly, it occurred to me, anyone could.

 If you are frequently in and around the water, then you really should be informed and aware of how to recognize and prevent drowning.

 - Visual Supervision.
 Make sure someone is watching children around water at all times.
 Make sure your kids know they aren’t allowed in the pool without a Water Guardian on duty.

 - Learn what drowning looks like.
 Despite the typical depiction of drowning in movies and television with cries for help and thrashing in the water, in nearly all cases, drowning happens quickly and quietly.
 Most drowning victims are unable to breath and simply can’t call out for help.
 Constant visual supervision is key to drowning prevention.
 Make sure you and your kids (and their friends!) know how to recognize drowning.